-If your ford F150 is sputtering when accelerating, then it would mean many things, especially it may be running out of gas and the fuel may be falling short for combustion to generate power.
+If your ford F150 is sputtering when accelerating, then it would mean many things, especially it may be running out of gas due to a bad fuel pump and the fuel may be falling short for combustion to generate power.

 But if you observe that this issue persists even if your fuel tank is full, then the problem may be linked to the more severe issue in one of the systems like fuel supply system, air intake, exhaust, or ignition system.